 Never use tarps.
-Shade cloth, mesh tarps, and shade sails are excellent for keeping the sun out, yet they don’t restrict air flow.
-Shade cloth is cheaper than mesh tarps and available in most garden centers.
+Shade cloth, mesh tarps, and shade sails are excellent for keeping the sun out, yet they don’t restrict airflow.
+Shade cloth is cheaper than mesh tarps and is available in most garden centers.
 Mesh tarps might be pricey, but they’re a lot easier to hang.
-Both, are durable and offer long lasting wear.
+Both, are durable and offer long-lasting wear.

-- Offer 1/2 a watermelon or cantaloupe and place it in a shady area.
+- Offer watermelon of cantaloupe & place it in a shady area.

-- Find a way to hang a fan a foot or so feet from the ground.
+- Find a way to hang a fan a foot or so from the ground.

 - Provide an area where a hose is on a slow stream or drip.

 - Keep drinkers filled with cool water.
-Tip: Buckets kept full will stay cool longer!
+Tip: Buckets kept full will stay cold longer.

-- Use shade cloth, mesh tarps, and shade sails.
+- Use shade cloth, mesh tarps, or shade sails.